tdwg/website/conferences/2024/oa-abstract-submission-guidelines/index.md

 - __Session*__ _NEW question added 24 March_
   - Choose the session to which you will be submitting this abstract.
   - Find the session list [https://www.tdwg.org/conferences/2024/sessions/](https://www.tdwg.org/conferences/2024/sessions/)
-  - Sessions marked as [CLOSED] require an invitation from the organizers to submit an abstract; all other sessions are open.
+  - Sessions listed as [CLOSED] require an invitation from the session organizers to submit an abstract and have it considered for presentation during that session.
+All other sessions are open for abstract submissions. _Restrictions apply only to abstract submission, not attendance._
   - Make sure that you choose the same session that you later append after pressing the submit button.
 - __Authors and affiliations*__
   - Enter the names of all authors in the order in which they should appear in the program.